 It also contains the three most valuable BCAAs in Leucine, Isoleucine, and Valine which help with muscle growth and recovery, and has a few nutritional extras like Glutamine which assists our body in producing proteins and plays an important role in intestinal health.

-In terms of taste, the Gold Standard Whey comes in 15 different flavours and should dissolve in water or milk relatively easily, leaving no clumps once you've finished shaking.
+In terms of taste, the Gold Standard Whey comes in 15 different flavours and should dissolve in water or milk relatively easily, especially if you use your best blender, leaving no clumps once you've finished mixing.

 Best Premium Protein Powder – MyProtein THE Whey

-MyProtein is featured in our list of best creatine supplements so it is no surprise they also manufacture one of the best premium whey protein powders around.
+MyProtein features in our list of the best creatine supplements, so it may come as no surprise they also manufacture one of the best premium whey powders around.

 MyProtein's THE Whey is another supplement made by combining three different types of protein; whey isolate, whey concentrate, and hydrolysed whey, meaning it provides a great amount of protein per calorie in one serving.